Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Ablation Studies

 To shed more light on the impact of noise during the perturbation, we conduct comprehensive ablation studies on the perturbation interval and noise level.

 In our experiments, we perturb the $\mathbf{\Delta}$-model every 500 iterations by default.
 To evaluate the effect of different intervals, we test our method on the LLFF dataset with 3 training views, using intervals ranging from 100 to 900.
 As shown in Fig.~\ref{fig:aba_interval}, the curves represent the PSNR values obtained on testing views at different training iterations.
 Perturbing the $\mathbf{\Delta}$-model too frequently, e.g., with an interval of 100, significantly degrades performance, indicating a negative impact on our method.
-Conversely, large intervals, such as 900, reduce the number of temporal samples, thereby weakening the self-ensembling effect and leading to decreased performance compared to the default setting.
+Conversely, large intervals, such as 900, reduce the number of perturbed models, thereby weakening the self-ensembling effect and leading to decreased performance compared to the default setting.

 Moreover, we analyze the effect of the noise level by conducting experiments with varying values of $\sigma$ in Eq.~\ref{eq:sigma}.
 Specifically, we adjust the value of $\omega$ from 0.01 to 0.3, corresponding to increasing noise levels.
 We train our method with each specific noise level on the LLFF dataset using 3 training views.
 The results on testing views at different training iterations are shown in Fig.~\ref{fig:aba_sigma}.
-Strong perturbations, such as those with $\omega$ values of 0.3 and 0.2, result in significantly worse performance compared to other settings.
-In these cases, the temporal models are sampled too far from the $\mathbf{\Delta}$-model in the Gaussian parameter space, reducing the consistency among temporal samples.
+Strong perturbation, such as those with $\omega$ values of 0.3 and 0.2, result in significantly worse performance compared to other settings.
+In these cases, the perturbed models are too far from the $\mathbf{\Delta}$-model in the Gaussian parameter space, reducing the consistency among the variants.
 The performance is also limited when a small $\omega$, such as 0.01, is used.
-In this scenario, all temporal models closely resemble the $\mathbf{\Delta}$-model, diminishing the benefits of self-ensembling.
+In this scenario, all perturbed models closely resemble the $\mathbf{\Delta}$-model, diminishing the benefits of self-ensembling.
 In contrast to using a fixed $\omega$, we adopt a decay function, where $\omega$ dynamically varies from 0.08 to 0.02 during training.
-This strategy achieves a good trade-off between the consistency and diversity of the temporal samples.
+This strategy achieves a good trade-off between the consistency and diversity of the perturbed models.